buildroot/buildroot/board/zynqmp/kria/readme.txt

 into the QSPI boot flash such that U-Boot can then load all of the remaining images from the SD card.

-In addition, the KV260 and KR260 Starter Kits QSPI comes pre-flashed with a utility designed to make updating the QSPI flash memory easier.
+In addition, the Kria Starter Kits QSPI comes pre-flashed with a utility designed to make updating the QSPI flash memory easier.